ARE YOUR B2B LEAD GENERATIONS FALLING FLAT?

 Studies have shown that B2B buyers are often more than halfway through the buying process before they even reach out to a salesperson.
 And that’s especially true in today’s pandemic-influenced world, which increasingly revolves around remote work and digital interactions with B2B brands.

-In this environment, smart companies understand that investments in both brand awareness AND lead generation are the key ingredients of a successful long-term marketing strategy.
+In this environment, smart companies understand that investments in both brand awareness AND demand generation are the key ingredients of a successful long-term marketing strategy.
 They also realize they will likely rely less on traditional B2B marketing activities (i.e., events and tradeshows) and more on digital tactics to reach buyers that are increasingly going online for much of their buying journey.
-So what exactly does this winning combination of brand awareness and lead generation look like in our digital world?
+So what exactly does this winning combination of brand awareness and demand generation look like in our digital world?

 Let’s say a buyer in your target market is doing some online research early in the buying process.
 She’s never done business with you, but during her research, the buyer had some exposure to your company through a long-term brand awareness campaign you’re running on several trusted industry websites.

-A few months later, you target this buyer via email as part of a lead-gen campaign, where you’re offering an opportunity to download a whitepaper that discusses some industry trends and how they will impact your target market.
+A few months later, you target this buyer via email as part of a demand-gen campaign, where you’re offering an opportunity to download a whitepaper that discusses some industry trends and how they will impact your target market.
 The buyer remembers seeing your recent brand ads AND thinks the whitepaper would be a valued addition to her research, so she completes the form and downloads it.
 As an initial touchpoint, your brand campaign has already paved the way for a more receptive lead — and hopefully a future sale.